avtanska/old-school-stuff/README.md

 Old school projects from the University of Helsinki years.
 It is a nice trip down memory lane when going through old code from ten years back.
 Even nicer to still understand the code after all these years!

-Most of the projects are in Finnish, cope with it. :)
+Most of the projects are in Finnish and all files and documentation is in original shape, cope with it. :)

 Projects